wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 !!! tip
      Choreo allows you to delete registered credentials to prevent their use when establishing new connections.
 However, deleting credentials will not affect any existing database connections that are already using them.

-## Step 2: Add the database or cache to the Marketplace
+## Step 2: Add the database or cache to the Service Catalog

-- On the **Databases** tab, click **+Add to Marketplace** corresponding to the database you want to add.
+- On the **Databases** tab, click **+Add to Service Catalog** corresponding to the database you want to add.

-Once the database is added to the Marketplace, it can be consumed via a connection.
+Once the database is added to the Service Catalog, it can be consumed via a connection.
 For details on creating a connection to a Choreo-managed database, see [Create a connection to a database](../develop-components/sharing-and-reusing/create-a-connection.md).

 !!! note
-     To remove a database or cache that you added to the Marketplace, click the corresponding **Remove from Marketplace**.
+     To remove a database or cache that you added to the Service Catalog, click the corresponding **Remove from Service Catalog**.
 This action prevents new connections to the removed database, but existing connections remain unaffected.

 For details on using a database connection in your component, see [Use a Database Connection in Your Component](../develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md).